maryash/maryash.github.io/135/projects/assignment/project_3.md

         @param          : The last name of the Account owner
         @param          : The 4-digit pin for the account

-        @return         : returns true if the Account was created and added to the array, otherwise return false
+        @return         : returns the account number for the new account created

         The Account should be created (calling the Account constructor) and added to the array of Accounts if there is room in the array.
 Remember to update your member variables as appropriate.
     */
-    bool createAccount
+    std::string createAccount

     /**
         @param          : the account number for the Account being removed

-        @return         : returns true if the Account was removed, otherwise return false
+        @return         : returns true if account is removed, otherwise false

         If the provided account number does not correspond to an Account in the array, then you cannot remove an Account.